Communicating on the Go: 5 Mobile Apps for the Deaf or Hard-of-Hearing

 Ava is unique in that it acts as a portable translator.
 A hard-of-hearing or deaf individual engaging another person in conversation just needs to hold the phone up to the person with whom they’re speaking, and the application translates the speech into text.
 Now you won’t have to communicate by passing notes or continually asking others to repeat themselves.

 It’s not limited to one-on-one conversations, either.
 The app also works with group discussions.
-Watch it in action here.
+Watch Ava in action.

 Ava offers both a free basic version that has some limitations or a paid, unlimited version.